LJLA-Group5/reviews-service/api.md

 ## Usage

-> Some usage instructions

 This reviews service utilizes a RESTful API architecture to retrieve and modify database-hosted, site-critical information.
-Syntax and routes conform to common sense REST standards.
+Syntax and routes conform to REST standards.

 ### Get listing reviews